openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-zfs/zfs-configuration.md

     - test2
 ```

-If you want to change topology keys, just set new env(ALLOWED_TOPOLOGIES) .Check [faq](./faq.md#6-how-to-add-custom-topology-key) for more details.
+If you want to change topology keys, just set new env(ALLOWED_TOPOLOGIES).
+See [faq](./faq.md#6-how-to-add-custom-topology-key) for more details.

 ```
 $ kubectl edit ds -n kube-system openebs-zfs-node